pingcap/docs-tidb-operator/en/deploy-ticdc.md

 ## Fresh TiCDC deployment

-To deploy TiCDC when deploying the TiDB cluster, refer to [Deploy TiDB in General Kubernetes](deploy-on-general-kubernetes.md).
+To deploy TiCDC when deploying the TiDB cluster, refer to [Deploy TiDB on General Kubernetes](deploy-on-general-kubernetes.md).

 ## Add TiCDC to an existing TiDB cluster